RCCDA: Adaptive Model Updates in the Presence of Concept Drift under a Constrained Resource Budget: Experiments

 \section{Experiments}

-\textbf{Datasets.} To represent concept drift, we utilize three widely used domain generalization datasets: PACS \cite{DBLP:journals/corr/abs-2007-14390}, DigitsDG \cite{10.1007/978-3-030-58517-4_33}, and in the supplemental materials OfficeHome \cite{venkateswara2017deep}.
+\textbf{Datasets.} To represent concept drift, we utilize four widely used domain generalization datasets: PACS \cite{DBLP:journals/corr/abs-2007-14390}, DigitsDG \cite{10.1007/978-3-030-58517-4_33}, and in the appendix OfficeHome \cite{venkateswara2017deep}, and MEMD-ABSA \cite{cai2025memd}.
 The drift is simulated by introducing samples from different domains into the dataset.
-The models utilize custom CNN architectures for all datasets.
+The model architectures utilized are detailed in Appendix \ref{subsubsec:models}.
 Initially, we pretrain the models on data from a single source domain.

 \textbf{Drift Schedules.} After the pretraining phase, the models are deployed at an agent with some fixed-size dataset, initially comprised only of source domain data.
 Over time, the dataset experiences concept drift, in the form of influx of data points from different domains, replacing existing data.
 The incoming domains, drift rate, and time of drift are determined according to a drift schedule.
-We consider 4 main drift schedules. \textit{(i) Burst}- at pre-determined times, bursts with high drift rate happen, replacing most of the dataset with new domains.
-Otherwise, the dataset remains constant. \textit{(ii) Step} - initially the drift is 0, then at some point, new domains start incoming slowly into the dataset, until the original is introduced back. \textit{(iii) Wave} - the data either remains constant, or new domains data is introduced at a low rate into the dataset over some long interval periodically. \textit{(iv) Spikes} - At random times, new domain data is inserted for some time with a random drift rate.
+We consider 4 main drift schedules: \begin{itemize}[topsep=0pt, itemsep=4pt, parsep=0pt, partopsep=0pt,] \item[(i)]\textit{Burst} - at pre-determined times, bursts with high drift rate happen, replacing most of the dataset with new domains.
+Otherwise, the dataset remains constant. \item[(ii)]\textit{Step} - initially the drift is 0, then at some point, new domains start incoming slowly into the dataset, until the original is introduced back. \item[(iii)] \textit{Wave} - the drift is either 0, or new domain data is introduced at a low rate into the dataset over some long interval periodically. \item[(iv)] \textit{Spikes} - At random times, new domain data is inserted for some time with a random drift rate. \end{itemize}

 At each time, the agent runs an inference task, calculating inference loss on a separate, smaller holdout dataset that evolves in the same way as the training dataset.
 The agent has access to a retraining policy that decides when to update the model, as well as the desired time-average-cost $\bar \lambda$.
-Each model model update is equivalent to taking $n$ SGD steps, with the gradients computed on batches sampled form the local dataset, and as such we consider a constant update cost $\lambda$.
+Each model update is equivalent to taking $n_{\text{steps}}$ SGD steps, with the gradients computed on batches sampled form the local dataset, and as such we consider a constant update cost $\lambda$.
 The agent also sets the value of $\bar{\lambda} < \lambda$.
 The entire framework runs for 250 time steps.
+The detailed experimental setup is available in Appendix \ref{appendix:detailed_experimental_setup}.